-Adding a Background Color to a Task Scope People Activity and Handlers
+Adding a Background Color

 To enhance a diagram's meaning, you can add color to the following activities:

 - Any bordered activity.
 Bordered activities are in the Tasks drawer of the BPMN palette. - Collapsed Scope.
 Collapse a scope by right-mouse clicking on it and selecting Collapse Container.
 A scope is referred to as an embedded subprocess in the BPMN palette, in the Control Flow drawer. - Collapsed fault, event or compensation handlers